wojbrown/esds-github-sandbox/README.md

 **Branches**

 Each repo starts with a default branch 'main'.
 But developers can add new branches to isolate development work without impacting other branches in a repo.
 This is also useful when working on multiple different features at the same time without the changes to one feature impacting the other.
-All changes can be made on a branch in isolation and then merged back into the 'main' brnach.
+All changes can be made on a branch in isolation and then merged back into the 'main' branch

 [For more information about Branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches)

 **Fork Repo**

 A fork is a new repository that is cloned from the original repository.
 The forked repo is a clone of the original that lives on your own Github account.
-You can fork any public repo on Github to your own account for experimentation and ay changes on forked repo can be submitted for review to the original repo via a Pull Request.
+You can fork any public repo on Github to your own account for experimentation and any changes on forked repo can be submitted for review to the original repo via a Pull Request.
 Forking a repo is also a way to use an existing project as a starting point for your own ideas (if you do this, make sure you've checked the original repo's license)

 ![fork](https://github.com/ProjectPythia/esds-github-sandbox/assets/22159116/3e35c9dc-1932-499a-a94d-24fc1a42d05c)